Blog

 Painting Contractor Liability Insurance: What Is It?

 Painting contractors often struggle to find quality insurance.
-From dealing with insurance companies that don't work with painters to issuing complex certificates of liability insurance to customers, it is critical to know what insurance coverage you need and to understand each policy's coverages.
+From dealing with insurance companies that don't work with painters to issuing complex certificates of liability insurance to customers, it is critical to know what insurance coverage you need and to understand each policy's coverage.

 The General Aggregate Limit - What Is It?